 - Don’t delete the evidence.
 Save messages and, if possible, print out copies of them to bring into school.
 During on-line chat sessions you can copy and paste or use the ‘PrtScr’ or ‘Print Screen’ key to keep a record of what was said – press this key and then ‘paste’ the screen onto a blank page in something like MS Paint, Word or Publisher so that you can print it.

-- Immediately tell somebody about the problem – your parents and/or somebody at school – form tutor, head of house, ICT teacher, prefect… anybody that you feel that you can talk to.
+- Immediately tell somebody about the problem – your parents and/or somebody at school.

-Like all other instances of bullying, The Russell takes this sort of incident very seriously.
-Any pupil using any form of electronic communication to cause distress to another member of the school community will be appropriately sanctioned.
+Like all other instances of bullying, staff at The Russell School take this sort of incident very seriously.
+Any child using any form of electronic communication to cause distress to another member of the school community will be appropriately sanctioned.